 The Graff Pink was named after its owner Laurence Graff, who proclaimed the 24.78ct gem “the most fabulous diamond” he had ever seen.

-Completing our trio of the most expensive diamond rings in the world is the 24.18ct Cullinan Dream - the largest Fancy Intense blue diamond to ever appear at auction.
+The 24.18ct Cullinan Dream - the largest Fancy Intense blue diamond to ever appear at auction - sold for $25.4 million at Christie’s New York in June.